GoogleChrome/developer.chrome.com/site/en/docs/devtools/network/reference/index.md

 - `cookie-value`.
 Show the resources that set a specific [cookie value][10].
 - `domain`.
 Only display resources from the specified domain.
 You can use a wildcard character (`*`) to include multiple domains.
 For example, `*.com` displays resources from all domain names ending in `.com`.
-DevTools shows a populates the autocomplete dropdown menu with all of the domains it has encountered.
+DevTools shows a populates the autocomplete drop-down menu with all of the domains it has encountered.
 - `has-response-header`.
 Show the resources that contain the specified HTTP response header.
-  DevTools populates the autocomplete dropdown with all of the response headers that it has encountered.
+  DevTools populates the autocomplete drop-down with all of the response headers that it has encountered.
 - `is`.
 Use `is:running` to find `WebSocket` resources.
 - `larger-than`.
 Show resources that are larger than the specified size, in bytes.
 Setting a value of `1000` is equivalent to setting a value of `1k`.
 - `method`.
 Show resources that were retrieved over a specified HTTP method type.
-DevTools populates the autocomplete dropdown with all of the HTTP methods it has encountered.
+DevTools populates the autocomplete drop-down with all of the HTTP methods it has encountered.
 - `mime-type`.
 Show resources of a specified MIME type.
-DevTools populates the autocomplete dropdown with all MIME types it has encountered.
+DevTools populates the autocomplete drop-down with all MIME types it has encountered.
 - `mixed-content`.
 Show all mixed content resources (`mixed-content:all`) or just the ones that are currently displayed (`mixed-content:displayed`).
 - `priority`.
 Show resources whose priority level matches the specified value.
 - `resource-type`.
 Show resources of a resource type, e.g. image.
-DevTools populates the autocomplete dropdown with all resource types it has encountered.
+DevTools populates the autocomplete drop-down with all resource types it has encountered.
 - `scheme`.
 Show resources retrieved over unprotected HTTP (`scheme:http`) or protected HTTPS (`scheme:https`).
 - `set-cookie-domain`.
 Show the resources that have a `Set-Cookie` header with a `Domain` attribute